Yoko (TV series): Distributions

 Following a number of agreements, the series broadcast in Russian educational channel O!
 (Pay TV Worldwide), as well as on Mult, Tlum, Ani (Pay TV), VTV in Belarus and ETV in Estonia.
 In March 2017, Jetpack Distributions, a global distributor of entertainment distributed the series to Canada, Portugal, India and Sri Lanka.
-Canada's BBC Knowledge, Portugal's Canal Panda, India and Sri Lanka's Sun TV, and Nick Jr. in Italy agreed to broadcast the show.
+Canada's BBC Knowledge, Portugal's Canal Panda, India and Sri Lanka's Sun TV, and the Nick Jr. Channel in Italy agreed to broadcast the show.
 Promotional toy campaign was launched by Bauer, Russia's DUM and Alliance, as well as Spain's Bizak.
 A Master Toy agreement was signed featuring wooden toys, action figures of the four cartoon characters: Yoko, Mitya, Vic and Maya; and construction sets.
 In Spain, the TV series debuted in March 2017 in the Basque language on EITB.

 In February 2018, Jetpack Distributor bought Netflix on a deal to broadcast the series for new countries in U.S. and United Kingdom.
 Dominic Gardiner, the CEO of Jetpack Distribution says, "Yoko has proved to have mass global appeal.
 It contains elements that pre-school kids really love, including magic and adventure.
 It also highlights the value of play and delivers positive messages."
 New countries to broadcast the series included China released by distributor Huashi TV on Tencent.
 Nat Geo Kids Latin America picked up the show for Latin American and the Caribbean countries.

 Around July 2018, the animation studios revealed they would be presenting a second season for Yoko due for delivery in Autumn 2018.
 In Russia the second season debuted in October 2019 on the channel O!
 In April 2020, Wizart presented Maya Knows, an educational TV series spin-off of the project Yoko.
 In each episode, the heroine Maya, along with her magical friend Yoko, will explain to children an interesting fact about the world around them.

 Currently Yoko airs in international channels across 60 countries.
 In Spain, the series broadcast in ETB 3.
 Since its premiere in 2016, Yoko has achieved an average share of 24% viewership in the target of 4-8 age group as indicated by RTVE in Spain.